 - Human sociality and the brain (social cognition)

-- Scholarship Award: Each year, the Berlin School of Mind and Brain can offer five to seven scholarships.
-Currently, scholarships are set at 1,350 euro/month plus funding for travel and training courses.
+- Award: Each year, the Berlin School of Mind and Brain can offer five to seven scholarships.
+Currently, opportunities are set at 1,350 euro/month plus funding for travel and training courses.

 - Nationality: International students are eligible

-- Number of Scholarships: A number of Mind & Brain and DAAD scholarships will available to the best applicants.
+- Number of Awards: A number of Mind & Brain and DAAD financial aid positions will available to the best applicants.

 Entrance Requirements: Academic background: